Bush fire hazards and your property

 It's important to remember that there may be other restrictions in your area.
 Check with your local Fire Control Centre or council.

-To apply for a Hazard Reduction Certificate, contact your local Fire Control Centre and complete an application form.
-Your application should be processed within seven days unless further information or negotiation is required.
+You may apply for a free HRC by contacting your local Fire Control Centre and complete an application form.
+Your application may be processed within as little as seven days unless further information or negotiation is required.
+If your HRC application is approved you will be provided with a HRC containing specific conditions that must be followed.

-If you need assistance in completing your application form our Application Instructions may be of assistance to you.
+If you need assistance in completing your application form our Application Instructions may be of assistance to you in the first instance.

 A fire permit is required for burning activities during the Bush Fire Danger Period.
 For more information on applying for a permit visit our fire permits page.